FedericoBustaffa/obsidian/notes/ai_fundamentals/planning.md

 domain is necessary to add the _initial state_ (formed by a conjunction of ground fluents) and the _goal state_ (formed by a conjunction of literals).

+Given an action with precondition $P$, the action is applicable in a state $s$ if and only if $S \models P$.
+Every positive literal in $P$ must also hold in
+$s$ and every negated laiteral in $P$ must not be present in $s$.

+The result of an action is a new state with all fluents from the previous state, from which it's necessary to

+- Remove fluents appearing as negated literals in the action's effects.
+- Add fluents appearing as positive literals in an action's effects.

 ## References

 - [[artificial_intelligence_fundamentals]]